Yalantis/DisplaySwitcher/README.md

     return customTransitionLayout
 }
 ```
-And in the end necessary create transition and start it:
+And in the end necessary create transition and start it (you can simply change animation duration for transition layout and for rotation button):
 ```swift
 let transitionManager: TransitionManager
 if layoutState == .ListLayoutState {